Skip to content

 Activated environments are managed by env var MISE_ENV as a comma-separated list.
 Implemented global environments are

-• nix: Packages using plugin backend mise-nix
+• devbox: Packages using plugin backend mise-nix

 • opt: Optional packages (heavy or rarely used)